andreasnarep/React-Inventory-Demo/README.md

 React web application with a REST backend Java API (github repo [link](https://github.com/andreasnarep/Inventory-API-Demo) for API).
 MongoDB is used for database.
 The React application is deployed in Firebase and the Java API in Google Cloud App Engine.

+This is a follow-up project to the original Inventory Management project ([link](https://github.com/andreasnarep/Inventory-Management)).

 ## Website Overview
   **Main Page**  - Overview of completed doors/windows for every month.